Child Disability Payment decision making guide

 - before a determination has been made.

-A further application is not necessary after a report of a change of circumstances.
+A further application is not necessary when an individual reports a change of circumstances before the initial determination is made.

-The first award takes into account the care and/or mobility needs of the individual based on the original information provided in the application.
+The first determination takes into account the needs of the individual based on the original information provided in the application.

-The second award takes into account the care and/or mobility needs of the individual based on the change reported or the new information.
+The second determination takes into account the needs of the individual based on the change reported or the new information provided.

-The second award is effective for payment once the individual meets the backwards test for the new information.
+The second determination is effective for payment once the individual meets the backwards test for the new information provided.

 Twelve year old Mandy has epilepsy and needs continual supervision during the day.
 Mandy’s mother submits an application for CDP on her behalf on 1 March.
-Two months later, Mandy’s mum contacts Social Security Scotland to let them know that Mandy:
+Mandy’s mum contacts Social Security Scotland to let them know that Mandy:

 - has been in a car accident on 28 April